 PFAS in food packaging

-Certain types of food packaging that have per- and polyfluoroalkyl substances (PFAS) intentionally added to them may not be manufactured, sold, or distributed in Washington beginning in 2023 according to a food packaging prohibition (RCW 70A.222.070).
+Certain types of food packaging that have per- and polyfluoroalkyl substances (PFAS) intentionally added to them may not be manufactured, sold, or distributed in Washington as of 2023 according to a food packaging prohibition (RCW 70A.222.070).

 The ban applies to certain food packaging types made of: